Basketball Training Tips: How to Get Out of a Shooting Slump

 - Footwork and balance

-- Shooting hand is not in center of the ball
+- Shooting hand is not under the middle of the ball

 - Shooting hand elbow is out

 Here’s what you should do if you find any of these to be an issue in your shot.